 Every three months there is a new discussion item.
 With each issue of the SJIAOS, a new discussion topic will be launched via a leading article.
 Statements from this article will then invite you to post your opinion and arguments.
 Each discussion will run for a year and be closed with a concluding commentary by the article author(s).
+When fully up and running (after four journal issues), there will be four different discussion topics open for your contribution at any one time.

-The discussion platform can be found in a prominent place on the SJIAOS website (www.officialstatistics. com).
+The discussion platform can be found in a prominent place on the new SJIAOS website (www.officialstatis tics.com).
 Contributions have to be in English, have to be clear and concise, specifically addressing one of the statements, and should not exceed 25 lines.
 When considered useful, references to a longer text (article, paper) can be added as an attachment.
 Contributors are required to register on the discussion platform.
 Anonymous contributions are not appreciated.